esmooov/rdbhs/readme.markdown

 The remaining n-1 bytes of the ziplist store a sequence of members.
 If the ziplist is encoding a sorted set, the members should be parsed as value, score pairs.

-The structure of every zip list members is as follows:
+The structure of every ziplist member is as follows:

 - First, is the number of bytes of the previous member in the ziplist.
 If this byte is less than 0xfe, the length is stored as a single byte.
 If the first byte is set to 0xfe, the next four bytes will hold the length of the previous member.